spences10/last.scottspence.com/content/posts/2020/09/17/writing-with-markdown/index.md

 - Don't frown with Markdown
 - Get the Markdown Crown

+Sorry, anyways!
+Onwards!!

-As a developer, a developer of web, and someone that writes a lot in my [digital garden] I use Markdown on a daily basis, but what is it?
+As a developer, a developer of web, and someone that writes a lot in my [digital garden] I use Markdown on a daily basis, but what is Markdown?

 ## Introduction: What's Markdown then?